-Contractor Services Listings
+Contractor Services Providers

 How to read an entry

-Every listing follows a standardized format built around 8 discrete data fields: business name, primary trade category, service area (by state and county), contact information, licensing credential references, insurance status indicator, bonding status indicator, and a date-stamp reflecting when the entry was last reviewed.
+Every provider follows a standardized format built around 8 discrete data fields: business name, primary trade category, service area (by state and county), contact information, licensing credential references, insurance status indicator, bonding status indicator, and a date-stamp reflecting when the entry was last reviewed.
 Not all fields will be populated for every contractor — unpopulated fields display as "Not provided" rather than being omitted, so readers can distinguish between a field that was checked and came back empty versus one that was never queried.

 Primary trade category reflects the contractor's dominant licensed trade, not every service the business offers.
-A roofing contractor who also installs gutters is listed under roofing contractor services, not under two separate categories.
+A roofing contractor who also installs gutters is verified under roofing contractor services, not under two separate categories.
 Secondary services, where disclosed, appear in a plain-text notes field beneath the core data block.

 Service area is drawn from contractor self-disclosure and, where available, cross-referenced against state licensing board records.
-Counties listed in the service area field indicate where the contractor has represented active operations — not necessarily where a license is in force, which is a separate field.
+Counties verified in the service area field indicate where the contractor has represented active operations — not necessarily where a license is in force, which is a separate field.

-What listings include and exclude
+What providers include and exclude

 Included service categories span the full residential construction and improvement spectrum:

-Excluded from listings: Contractors operating exclusively under an unlicensed handyman exemption, businesses whose primary revenue source is commercial rather than residential construction, and suppliers or material vendors who do not perform installation services.
+Excluded from providers: Contractors operating exclusively under an unlicensed handyman exemption, businesses whose primary revenue source is commercial rather than residential construction, and suppliers or material vendors who do not perform installation services.
 Subcontractors who work only under a general contractor's license and do not take direct homeowner contracts are also excluded — for context on that distinction, see home contractor subcontractors explained.

 Verification status

-Listings carry one of 3 verification tiers:
+Providers carry one of 3 verification tiers:

 Verification does not constitute a performance endorsement, guarantee of workmanship, or assessment of pricing.
 Home contractor licensing requirements and home contractor insurance requirements vary by state — a contractor who is fully compliant in one state may be operating without required credentials if it crosses state lines to perform work.